×

 If you have not spent a lot of time in Yokohama, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Yokohama, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Yokohama for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 It also requires a long-term financial commitment and may limit your flexibility to move.
 If you're not sure about your long-term plans or if you prefer not to deal with maintenance and other responsibilities that come with homeownership, renting might be a better option for you.
 Renting a home in Yokohama can offer more flexibility, especially if you're not sure how long you'll be staying.
 It's also typically less of a financial burden upfront, as you won't need to come up with a large sum of money for a down payment.
 Plus, you won't have to worry about maintenance costs or property taxes, as these are usually the landlord's responsibility.
 However, renting doesn't allow you to build equity, and you may face annual rent increases.
 You also have less control over your living space, as you'll need the landlord's permission to make any significant changes.
 In conclusion, whether you should buy or rent a home in Yokohama depends on your financial situation, long-term plans, and personal preferences.
-It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," said one person in Yokohama.
+It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," remarked one member in Yokohama.

 About the Author